code0-tech/discord-bot/README.md

 ## Are here missing files?

-The code that you can see here is also the same as on the Server running the Discord Bot.
+The code you see here mirrors what's running on the Discord Bot server.
+However, some files are not open-source:
-But here is a list of files we dont have open source.

-- node_modules: Because saving them here makes no sense.
+- node_modules: Not included here because storing them wouldn't be practical.
-- server.env: [Server side config]
+- server.env: Server-side configuration.
-- .env: [Development config]
+- .env: Development configuration.
-- config.json: Config for roles, channels, Embeds, etc as this alters from every server
+- config.json: Contains server-specific settings like roles, channels, embeds, etc.
-- http-config.json: As this is used for our Server only
+- http-config.json: Specifically used for our server.
-- unused-temp.js: A file where my ~Nicusch unsued code is saved for later ussage
+- unused-temp.js: Stores unused code snippets for potential future use.
-- .gitignore: a file so elusive, it hides even from itself
+- .gitignore: A mysterious file that even hides from itself.

 ## Versions